 Yes!
-That doesn’t mean you shouldn’t promote a pin but definitely build out your account organically first or while promoting.
+That doesn’t mean you shouldn’t promote a pin but build out your account organically first or while promoting.

 HOW DO I KNOW IF A PIN IS DOING WELL?

-You can access analytics from Pinterest which will show you the top-performing pins and stats for your account.
+You can access analytics from Pinterest which will show the top-performing pins and stats for your account.

 Pins that get good engagement do well on the platform.